cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

   parent: Research
   order: 340
 ---
 Ongoing activities undertaken to carry out the collection of feedback from our visitors or intended audience.

 ---

 # Per Page Feedback
 - **Purpose**: capture user feedback at a per page level in order to better understand what pages are useful and how we can improve them.
-Review the iteration process to satisfy the initial goal.
-- **Method**: native form with additional information collected from a link we host on ethn.io
+- **Method**: native form hosted on github and sheets with analysis with information collected from a link we host on ethnio plus Google analytics.
 - **Tools**: [sheets](https://docs.google.com/spreadsheets/d/1vFK8Xw41JThyJUa6M0Lv4qvAoJ-TQ4VK-TUc82FVFZA/edit#gid=1414096076)
  and [github](https://cagov.github.io/)
 - **Setup and steps**: